 Assistant to the Minister - Youth

 Luke and his wife, Emma, have been married for 15 years and have three young boys.
 Luke grew up in the Blue Mountains and is currently studying a Master of Divinity at Christ College in Burwood.
-Prior to this study, he trained and worked as a school teacher, completing a Master of Luke is passionate about the church’s calling to be live as God’s kingdom people as agents of restoration in the world.
+Prior to this study, he trained and worked as a school teacher, completing a Master of Divinity, Luke is passionate about the church’s calling to be live as God’s kingdom people as agents of restoration in the world.
 He believes our calling to be a blessing to the world by living out the hope of all creation made right is to be celebrated.
 He is committed to seeing Winmalee Presbyterian Church live out this calling in prayerful dependence upon Jesus.

 Debbie and her husband, Paul, grew up in the Blue Mountains.
 Debbie attended Sunday School at the Springwood Presbyterian Church way back in the 1960s.
 For the past 12 years, Debbie has worked as the Church Administrator.
 Currently she is employed four days per week and is based in the church office on the Springwood site most of the time.
 Debbie and Paul are avid Western Wanderers fans and enjoy sports, four wheel driving, camping, and the creative arts.
 If you call the church office, you will most likely speak with Debbie.